No Bake Cookies are chocolate oatmeal cookies made in a pan then cooled, made with cocoa, oats, and peanut butter in 20 minutes!

 - Turtle Cookies

 - Have your ingredients ready to go.
-We’re not going to bake these, so the timing will matter once it comes to a boil.
+You’re not going to bake these, so the timing will matter once it comes to a boil.
 Have everything on the counter so when you’re ready to add the peanut butter it doesn’t have a chance to cool down before everything is added.

 - When you boil your ingredients make sure you time it for a full 60 seconds, then turn the heat off immediately.
 If you go over time, the texture of the cookies may turn out too wet or too crumbly.